VCauthon/Summary-Docker/src/docs/2-theory.md

 - `LINUX`: The socket is in `/var/run/docker.sock`
 - `WINDOWS`: The socket is in `\pipe\docker_engine`

-> When using Linux, sometimes, we have to give privileges to that socket to allow the sending of request by the docker engine.
-This is why, in some distros, we have to execute the command `sudo chmod 666 /var/run/docker.sock` to allow the use of docker in the current computer.
+> When using Linux, sometimes, we have to give privileges to that socket to allow the sending of request by the Docker engine.
+This is why, in some distros, we have to execute the command `sudo chmod 666 /var/run/docker.sock` to allow the use of Docker in the current computer.

 The daemon receives the request, interprets it as a request to create a new container and passes it to containerd.
 Remember that the daemon doesn't contain any code to create containers. __runc interface with the OS kernel to bull together all the constructs necessary to create a container__.